mcosovic/JuliaGrid.jl/docs/src/powerSystem/model.md

 powerSystem
 ```

-The function modifies the units for base power and base voltage and updates the `base` field.
+The function modifies the units for base power and base voltages and updates the `base` field.
 ```@docs
 baseUnit!
 ```